-- 1. Check with your system manager to be sure you need to install the operating system software on the fixed disk in your VAXstation 2000 system unit or expansion box.
-If you will be using the operating system on a host system through ThinWire Ethernet, you will not need to install the operating system software. - 2.
-Properly format any fixed disks as instructed in Format the Fixed Disk. - 3.
+1. Check with your system manager to be sure you need to install the operating system software on the fixed disk in your VAXstation 2000 system unit or expansion box.
+If you will be using the operating system on a host system through ThinWire Ethernet, you will not need to install the operating system software.

+- 2. Properly format any fixed disks as instructed in the section, Format the Fixed Disk.
+To display a list of devices contained in your system use the TEST 50 command. - 3.
 Choose the default boot device as instructed in Set the Default Boot Device. - 4.
-Read Chapter 1 (Operating the VAXstation 2000) in the VAXstation 2000 Owner's Manual to learn about system operation. - 5.
+Set the default recovery. - 5.
+Read Chapter 1 (Operating the VAXstation 2000) in the VAXstation 2000 Owner's Manual to learn about system operation. - 6.
 For systems using the ULTRIX operating system, be sure to set any printers for 7-bit ASCII.
 (Refer to the documentation that shipped with those devices.)